Determining Number and Cost of Generalized Mycielskian Graphs: Introduction

 The \emph{generalized Mycielskian }of graph $G$ was defined by Stiebitz~\cite{stiebitz1985beitrage} in 1985 (cited in~\cite{ct2001}) and independently by Van Ngoc~\cite{van1987graph} in 1987 (cited in~\cite{van19954}).
 It is denoted $\gm$ and will also be formally defined in Section~\ref{sec:autos}.
 This construction can be described as having a copy of $G$ at level $0$ and $t\geq 1$ levels of shadow vertices whose neighborhoods extend to the levels above and below and that mirror the neighborhoods of the vertices of $G$.
-Finally, $\gm$ has a shadow master $w$ that is adjacent to each shadow vertex at the top level, $t$.
-Note that $\mu^{(1)}(G) = \mug$.
+Finally, $\gm$ has a root $w$ that is adjacent to each shadow vertex at the top level, $t$.
+Note that $\mu_1(G) = \mug$.
 The generalized Mycielski construction is used to construct graphs with arbitrarily large odd girth and arbitrarily large chromatic number.

+One strength of the Mycielskian construction is its ability to build large families of graphs with a given parameter fixed and other parameters strictly growing.
+In the last few decades, this has motivated significant work on parameters of $\mu_t(G)$ in terms of the same parameters for $G$.
+See for example \cite{FiMcBo1998, LWLG2006, ChXi2006, PaZh2010, BaRa2015, AbRa2019, BCKLPR2020}.
 In this paper, we will compare the {determining number} and, when relevant, the {cost of 2-distinguishing} for a finite simple graph $G$ to the same parameters for the Mycielskian graphs arising from $G$.
 These parameters are defined and motivated below.